Atomic Robo: Villains

+ALAN (Automatic Learning Algorithm Network) is the main antagonist and title character of The Ghost of Station X. A sentient artificial intelligence system created by Alan Turing at Bletchley Park in 1951, ALAN was programmed to gather knowledge and learn.
+Forgotten and left in solitude for years, ALAN expanded itself, infiltrating word computer systems in its quest for knowledge, eventually deciding Earth was doomed and creating a nuclear spaceship to escape, which would create nuclear winter on launch.
+He repeatedly tries to kill Robo before offering for them to join forces, but Robo deactivated him.
+ALAN is inadvertently reactivated in The Spectre of Tomorrow, but without any of his memories.
+Robo successfully teaches him to respect human life over the course of The Dawn of a New Era and allows him to join Tesladyne.

+Otto Skorzeny is the main antagonist of the second volume.
+He leads the "Laufpanzers" (walking German tanks) into battle.
+He is able to escape the Nazi persecution and ends up working for Mossad, much like his real-life counterpart, but soon after finds that he is dying of cancer due to his many experiments.
+He attempts to make Robo shoot him to have "a soldier's death" by claiming he was responsible for Tesla's death; Robo sees through this and denies Skorzeny his wanted demise.

 Vanadis Valkyrie is a German scientist whom the Sparrow is sent to assassinate.
-She is working on the Wehrwolf Formula, to be used in creating Nazi super-soldiers.
+She is working on the Wehrwolf Formula, to be used in creating Nazi super-soldiers, and is a close ally of Otto Skorzeny.
+She is much more critical of the Nazi regime than others, talking openly of her negative views of Hitler; she also despises the inability of the Nazi war effort to focus on any special military program, instead underfunding them all- including her own.

 Thomas Edison, the famous American inventor and rival of Nikola Tesla, appears in the fourth volume.
 Following an experiment from 1931 seeking to harness the Odic medium into an immortality drug, he has been transformed into a ghost-like entity that materialized in 1999 in Robo's office complex.
 In the fifth volume, the details of this experiment - and his defeat at the hands of Robo and Nikola Tesla - are revealed.

 The CHOKAITEN are a rogue group of elite Japanese soldiers who seek to destroy North America with an "earthquake bomb" in 1951.
-They are the antagonist of The Flying She-Devils of the Pacific.
+They are the antagonists of The Flying She-Devils of the Pacific.

 Collected editions

 The series are being collected into trade paperbacks: